Light0913/Datapack-1.16-1.18-Parkour-maze-generation-engine-v0.6.5/README.md

 In fact, if someone is willing to use this parkour maze machine on the created map, so that your map can have more map elements, the significance of parkour maze machine can also be reflected

-## State
+## Resource Statement

-This resource is collected and collated for me (Light0913).
+This resource is collected and collated for me [Light0913](https://github.com/Light0913).
 If you have any modification suggestions, please send me a private letter

+### Contact information

+- Primary mailbox:Light0913@163.com
+- Other mailboxes:Light_LE@qq.com

+**Matters needing attention:Active time: weekend**